 About us

-Buxton Festival Fringe began in 1980 to run concurrently with the world-renowned Buxton Festival, with international opera and high profile literary talks at its core.
+Buxton Fringe began in 1980 to run concurrently with the world-renowned Buxton Festival, with international opera and high profile literary talks at its core.
+FRINGE40 in 2019 represented its 40th year with the event lasting three days longer than usual.

-The Fringe goes from strength to strength each year and now has a respected and professional image with a full colour brochure, reviews of all shows, prize funds and many artists using it as a preview before appearing at Edinburgh Festival Fringe.
+The Fringe goes from strength to strength each year and has a respected and professional image with a lively website, Fringe app and full colour programme.
+It organises reviews of all shows and awards with many artists using it as a preview before appearing at Edinburgh Festival Fringe.

 The Fringe Committee does not undertake any selection, censorship, financing or selective promotion of individual events.